Breast Cancer Awareness

 While standing in-front of a mirror, inspect your breasts in four different positions:

 - Whilst bending forward

 A week after your menstrual period is the ideal time to examine your breast.
-If you do not mensturate try to examine your breasts on the same day every month.
+If you do not menstruate try to examine your breasts on the same day every month.

-- Gently squeeze your nipple to detect any dischage.
+- Gently squeeze your nipple to detect any discharge.